 Lasers come in several different colors and strengths.
 They can be very expensive, prices range from a few dollars for a keychain laser pointer, up into the thousands of dollars for lasers that can actually start fires.
 Lasers can create some very dramatic light painting effects but they can be dangerous to use and should never be pointed directly into someone’s eye.
 If you are shooting a portrait and you intend on using lasers for a light painting effect, tell your model to close their eyes.
 Wicked Lasers is a great place to start if your looking for Laser Beams…

 If you own a higher end camera you know that your lenses are interchangeable.
 There are hundreds of lenses out there for every type of camera.
 If you have been light painting for awhile getting a different lens can make you feel like a photographic virgin.
 Generally the more you can open up the lens, or the faster it is, the better.
 If you are light painting out in the darkness and you want to capture a starry sky in your scene, you will want a lens that will allow you to bring in the most light.
 Zoom lenses allow you to also create some incredible light painting images.
-Click here to check out the hundreds of lenses available.

 Light Sabers and Swords